hujohn1/mendingthoughts.github.io/_posts/2010-02-05-post-quote.md

   - quote
 ---

-> Only one thing is impossible for God: To find any sense in any copyright law on the planet.
+> Happiness can be found even in the darkest of times, if one only remembers to turn on the light."

-> <cite><a href="http://www.brainyquote.com/quotes/quotes/m/marktwain163473.html">Mark Twain</a></cite>
+> <cite><a href="https://www.goodreads.com/quotes/1266091-happiness-can-be-found-even-in-the-darkest-of-times">Albus Dumbledoren</a></cite>